Do you want a cell tower in front of your home?

 We Need Fiber to the Home — Not More Wireless

 Fiber to the Home (FTTH) is a far superior broadband choice.
 Title II-regulated fiber offers high speed broadband, at reasonable prices, and with uncapped data.
 Most importantly, fiber preserves actual broadband choice.
 With fiber, we can use either wireless (Wi-Fi) or wired (Ethernet cords) in our homes.

 Fiber is ideally suited for video, gaming, and Internet, as it’s faster, more cyber secure, and vastly more energy efficient than wireless.
 In contrast, wireless cell tower antennas in front of homes creates an energy-inefficient land of no-choice, where entire neighborhoods are needlessly saturated in high levels of RF microwave radiation 24/7.

 Fiber to the Home — without "Small Cells" — is the sweet spot: high-speed, affordable wired broadband for all — with just enough wireless coverage in neighborhoods for mobile calls and texts.

 Jason L., Verizon Field Engineer: "We're 3,000 feet away from our radio node . . . we're still getting 1,000 [Megabits per second] speeds.."

 Washington, DC Lobbying Effort

-Broadband - Our Town, Our Choice is raising $50,000 to fund a professional lobbying effort based in Washington, DC to oppose Federal legislation that would preempt local authority over the siting of so-called "Small Cell" Wireless Telecommunications Facilities in residential areas.
+Broadband - Our Town, Our Choice is raising $50,000 to fund a professional lobbying effort based in Washington, DC to oppose Federal legislation and FCC regulations that would preempt local authority over the siting of so-called "Small Cell" Wireless Telecommunications Facilities in residential areas.
 We reached out to twenty lobbying firms, interviewed ten and made our selection.

 Our Washington, DC Lobbying goals follow: